News Research Guide

 • mix and match any of the facets above

 Reliability of a news source is important to consider when citing it in legal documents.
 News bias is real and should be considered when determining the reliability of a source.
-The following chart is a useful guide.
+As a potential guide, please see this Interactive Media Bias Chart published by Ad Fontes Media.

 Using Wire Services